 Image 1: A giant Samanea saman in the wild.

-In 1995, I was invited to India by The Indo Japanese Study group, the bigger bonsai organization in India.
-Over there I saw a legume bonsai owned by Mr Nikunj Parekh that has small leaves.
-It was the first time I saw a brazilian rain tree.
+In 1995, I was invited to India by The Indo Japanese Study group, the bigger Bonsai organization in India.
+Over there I saw a legume Bonsai owned by Mr Nikunj Parekh that has small leaves.
+It was the first time I saw a Brazilian rain tree.
 The tree was originated from Latin America, especially Brazil.
-It can be easily propegated by cuttings.
-I got a small bonsai cutting from Mr Parekh to bring home.
+It can be easily propagated by cuttings.
+I got a small Bonsai cutting from Mr Parekh to bring home.

 I noticed that the roots and the base of the the plant is not always good.
 Therefore some root correction is quite often has to be done.
 Quite often that one or two roots are too thick.
 In this case, root splitting can be applied.

 Image 9: The plant in 2003 (the plant grew very well).

 Image 10: I change the pot into a shallower one in 2006.
 And here was the picture.

 Image 11: I defoliated all the leaves in 2007

 Image 12: And here is my Brazilian rain tree as the miniature of “Samanea saman” I dreamt several years ago.

 Written by: Budi Sulistyo.
 "Budi Sulistyo of Jakarta, Indonesia first began Bonsai in 1976 and first begun to teach the art in 1984.
 He gives seminars and teaches in classes and workshops throughout his country and on national television.
 As the first Indonesian to win an international award (International Bonsai Exhibition in Osaka, Japan) and as the author of the Indonesian language book "Bonsai" he is well known and respected in the Bonsai community. - Please check his Bonsai artist profile; Budi Sulistyo.